oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

          WL-Proxy-SSL: "true"
        sslRedirect: true
    ```
-3. Open the following URL from your browser to access the WebLogic Server Administration Console using the HTTPS port:
+3. Access the WebLogic Server Administration Console using the HTTPS port:

    Get the SSL port from the Kubernetes service.
    ```shell